sgtpep/vim-msa/README.md

 - Reads and writes files in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format).
 - Reads input in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format) from standard input and writes the result to standard output to be used in shell pipes.

+## Shortcuts

+- `gC`: edit comments of all sequences line by line
+- `gc`: edit a comment of the sequence under cursor

 ## License and copyright

 The project is released under the General Public License (GPL), version 3.